abdullahialidev/check-in-final-demo-day-/README.md

 There is also a chat feature, where students can speak with an AI.
-This AI was designed by using Open AI's GPT3 API, which will respond to any student responses.
+This AI was designed by using Open AI's GPT API, which will respond to any student responses.
 This is great because the AI does not say anything negative to the student by design and is meant to positively affirm student emotion.
 Machine learning is something I am passionate about and adding this feature was paramount to my project.

 ![first](https://user-images.githubusercontent.com/113325142/206301373-6ea7857b-2886-4ea3-bc7b-7f03bfb2db0a.jpg)
 ![second](https://user-images.githubusercontent.com/113325142/206301384-52efc9f6-1fc6-45a0-94c9-d5ab170951e3.jpg)